I know that mainstream media is trying to portray being overweight (or even obese) as a virtue but that’s not what I stand for.

 It’s no secret that stress is one of the most common causes of the majority of mainstream diseases.

-Stress can affect the body in many ways – it can give you tight muscles, headache, stomach pain, it can unlock depression and anxiety disorder.
+Stress can affect the body in many ways – it can give you tight muscles, headaches, and stomach pain, and it can unlock depression and anxiety disorder.

 Psychological stress can also influence your weight by disturbing the hormone balance.